Our team is ready to help you plan your gift.

 One of my favorite parts of my job is learning about our supporters, their animal families, and the impact they have made and want to make in the lives of homeless pets.
 I also enjoy helping supporters learn about the many ways of giving, including gifts of assets.

 I also teach yoga and meditation and enjoy leading yoga classes in different animal areas at the Sanctuary.
-I live in Yellow Spring, West Virginia, with my husband and four terriers: Mulligan, Jorge, Harper, and Berkeley.
+I live in Yellow Spring, West Virginia, with my husband and four terriers — Mulligan, Jorge, Harper, and Berkeley — and cat, Gato.

 Andrea Grane

 I may not be a veterinarian today, but my passion for helping animals has never ceased.
-And I'd like to think that the five-year-old me is thrilled that I work for Best Friends - a place that resonates so much with my mission and my heart's intent.
-Today, I still have Atlas, and our family has grown to include my animal loving/bird whisperer of a husband, my animal advocate/lover of all things great and small young daughter, and our newest pup addition, Clifford, the not so big red dog.
-We enjoy our days living in the beautiful Hill Country of Austin, Texas.
+And I'd like to think that the 5-year-old me is thrilled that I work for Best Friends — a place that resonates so much with my mission and my heart's intent.
+Today, I still have Atlas, and our family has grown to include my animal-loving bird whisperer of a husband, my animal advocate and lover-of-all-things-great-and-small young daughter, and our newest pup addition, Clifford, the not-so-big red dog.
+We enjoy our days living in the beautiful New England town of Longmeadow, Massachusetts.

 It is the absolute privilege of my life to work for Best Friends Animal Society since 2018.